 Located in the heart of Tucson’s East side at the north entrance of the expansive 173-acre Morris K. Udall Park, the Friday Udall Park Farmers Market is an ideal place for locals to connect with their farmers and food producers each week.

-Udall Park Farmers Market is one of five markets in the Heirloom Farmers Markets system that offers fresh local produce and goods to the community.
-With 20+ vendors offering local and organic produce, farm-fresh eggs, Arizona grass-fed beef, local honey, freshly and locally roasted coffee, baked goods, salsa, tortillas, freshly roasted vegetables, pet products, soaps and more.
-The Friday morning farmers market is visible from the road and can be easily accessed by both the SunTran and Udall Transit system.
+The Udall Park Farmers Market brings the best of local food to Tucson’s east side, with over 20 vendors offering local and organic produce, farm-fresh eggs, Arizona grass-fed beef, local honey, fresh locally roasted coffee, baked goods, salsa, tortillas, freshly roasted vegetables, pet products, soaps and more.
+The Friday morning farmers market is clearly visible from Tanque Verde road and can be easily accessed by both the SunTran and Udall Transit system.
 The Udall Park Farmers Market welcomes SNAP/EBT customers and encourages them to participate in Double Up Food Bucks AZ.
-Accessible and inclusive, this family-friendly market is the perfect place to enjoy fresh food and one of Tucson’s greatest outdoor parks.
+This accessible and inclusive family-friendly market is the perfect place to enjoy fresh food and one of Tucson’s greatest parks.

-Thanks to partnerships with Trail Dust Town, Councilperson Paul Cunningham, and the City of Tucson’s Parks & Recreation, HFM has run this Friday morning market for over nine years.
-Although HFM originally started its east side market at Udall Park in 2010, it has been held at Trail Dust Town – a charming courtyard with an ‘Old West’ feel – for the past four years.
-Now that the City of Tucson has completed the transfer of the Bureau of Land Management land on which Udall Park sits, state law permits the non-profit organization to return their Friday morning farmers market to its original location at Morris K. Udall Park.
+Thanks to partnerships with the City of Tucson’s Parks and Recreation, Councilperson Paul Cunningham, and Trail Dust Town, HeirloomFM has run a Friday morning market for over ten years.
+The east side market started briefly at Udall Park in 2009 before moving to Jesse Owens Park and then later to Trail Dust Town – a charming courtyard with an ‘Old West’ feel.
+In late 2019 the Bureau of Land Management completed the transfer of the land on which Udall Park sits to the City of Tucson.
+As a result, state law now permits HeirloomFM to return their Friday morning farmers market to its original location at Morris K. Udall Park.